kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 ## Proposal

 This proposal aims to support user namespaces in Kubernetes by extending the pod specification with a new `userNamespaceMode` field.
-This proposal aims to support three modes.
+This field can have 3 values:

 - **Host**:
   The pods are placed in the host user namespace, this is the current Kubernetes